 Our Story

-In 1998, Mimi Elton-Bott and Richard Elton-Bott, from Myanmar, introduced authentic Burmese flavours to Australia.
-They opened their home and table to new friends and neighbours, sharing food that was generous, vibrant, and deeply rooted in tradition.
+In 1998, Burmese House was born from a simple idea: to open a home and table to new friends and neighbours, and to share food that was generous, vibrant, and deeply rooted in tradition.

-Burmese cuisine is shaped by a balance of spicy, sour, salty, and sweet flavours that draw on the broader flavours of Southeast Asia while remaining distinctly its own.
+Burmese cuisine is shaped by a careful balance of spicy, sour, salty, and sweet flavours.
+It draws on the broader influences of Southeast Asia while remaining distinctly its own, layered, complex, and quietly bold.

-Their service integrates culture, nostalgia, and respect for the complex flavours that have been carried through generations of family recipes.
-These foundations are expressed through an elevated, harmonious, and personal approach to dining.
+Service is an extension of that story, integrating culture, nostalgia, and respect for the flavours that have been carried through generations of family kitchens.
+These foundations are expressed through an elevated, harmonious, and deeply personal approach to dining.

-Inspired by native Australian produce and Melbourne’s food landscape, local ingredients are thoughtfully woven into traditional recipes, honouring both cultures at the tables.
+Inspired by native Australian produce and Melbourne’s evolving food landscape, local ingredients are thoughtfully woven into traditional recipes, honouring both cultures at the table.

 “The small, open kitchen sends eager, bright-eyed staff out with more-ish chickpea fritters flecked with chilli, and mohinga, the national dish of Burma.”